 “Someone who will help us and make everything better,” Madeleine said with her sweetest smile, and the children all breathed easy.
 Madeleine would make everything okay, as she always did.

-Soon, a low laugh was carried on the wind towards them, and not long after, a short man with a hunched back and lumpy skin stepped into the clearing, wearing a red coat and golden trousers.
+A low laugh carried on the wind towards them, and soon after a short man with a hunched back and lumpy grey skin stepped into the clearing, wearing a red coat and golden trousers.
 He bowed to the lady and children.

 “My lady Madeleine Delaney,” Skilly said, voice hoarse and creaky like an old tree in a strong wind.